The Tribe (2014 film): Theatrical run

-Prior to The Tribes Cannes International Critics' Week selection, Paris-based Alpha Violet, picked up the film.
+Prior to The Tribes Cannes Critics' Week selection, Paris-based Alpha Violet, picked up the film.

-CEO of Alpha Violet Virginie Devesa, stated that it was an advantage having the piece before the film's Cannes selection, due to it allowing the company to work with the producers on the trailer and other promotional materials, with her stating, "When we first watched the film, it was such as strong emotional ‘shock’ that we wanted to share these emotions and hoped for ‘The Tribe’ to be in Cannes."
+CEO of Alpha Violet Virginie Devesa, stated that it was an advantage having the piece before the film's Cannes selection, due to it allowing the company to work with the producers on the trailer and other promotional materials, with her stating, "When we first watched the film, it was such as strong emotional 'shock' that we wanted to share these emotions and hoped for 'The Tribe' to be in Cannes."

 On 26 May 2014, Alpha Violet was announced as handling the international sales of The Tribe, as well as speaking to potential buyers of the piece at the Cannes Film Festival, to which sales interest were spurred on by its critical reception.
 Jonathan Romney of The Guardian calling the piece "the great discovery of this year's festival."
-Eric Kohn of IndieWIRE spoke of the film as "an unprecedented cinematic accomplishment."
-Wendy Ide of The Times gave it five stars adding, "It takes a film like the Ukrainian drama ‘The Tribe’to neatly encapsulate the festival’s real raison d’etre: To discover and celebrate the most exciting, daring and outstanding films made around the world."
-Karel Och of the Karlovy Vary International Film Festival described it as "the cinematic event of the year."
+Eric Kohn of IndieWIRE spoke of the film as "an unprecedented cinematic accomplishment".
+Wendy Ide of The Times gave it five stars adding, "It takes a film like the Ukrainian drama 'The Tribe'to neatly encapsulate the festival's real raison d'etre: To discover and celebrate the most exciting, daring and outstanding films made around the world."
+Karel Och of the Karlovy Vary International Film Festival described it as "the cinematic event of the year".
 Devesa stated that territories such as the United States, United Kingdom and Hong Kong are being sewn up and currently under negotiation, with her stating, "This is the first time I've had this experience as a sales agent.
 I hope I live it again.
 The film is so radical, original, that you might have expected these results, but you never know."
 Later it was announced that UFO Distribution had acquired the rights to distribute the film within France, Atsuko Murata's Mimosa Films were confirmed to have acquired the Japanese distribution rights to The Tribe, Amstel Film picked up the distribution rights in the Netherlands and film rights in Denmark were confirmed to have been acquired by Ost For Paradis.